tgtakaoka/asmx/README.txt

 * 6809 WARNDP pseudo-op? (now I can't remember what this was supposed to be) (maybe it was for "this could be direct page" warnings on absolute addressing mode?)

-* Linkable/relocatable object code files (long term 3.0 goal).
+* Linkable/relocatable object code files (long-term 3.0 goal).

  - - -

 BUGS:

 (none currently known)

+* "MOVE.B" by itself generates too many errors